 High foot traffic

-The durability of porcelain tiles make them perfect for high traffic areas as they’re resistant to scratches and scuffs.
+The durability of porcelain tiles make them perfect for high traffic areas as they are resistant to scratches and scuffs.
 Whether in an area of the home that sees high footfall, such as the hallway or kitchen, or in a commercial space, porcelain is the most hardwearing.

-As porcelain is nearly waterproof, porcelain tiles are the best material to use when installing a wet room due to the levels of moisture.
-They can also be made slip proof making them a good choice around a pool area.
+As porcelain is nearly waterproof, these tiles are the best material to use when installing a wet room due to the levels of moisture.
+They can also be made slip-resistant, making them a good choice around a pool area.

 As porcelain tiles are virtually non-porous they are suitable for using outdoors and will withstand UK winter weather conditions.
 Ceramic tiles are not frost proof and may crack.